 Skip to 0 minutes and 40 secondsSTEM sectors can be rapidly changing and therefore there is a need to keep pace with these changes to ensure the guidance we offer reflects the current world of work, progression pathways and training options.
 If you are from another country, we look forward to you sharing what is happening in your local context.

 For our final group discussion, we’d like to revisit one of the questions we posed at the start of Week 1.
 What is your role as a teacher supporting students with their careers learning?

 In your country, you may have specific careers guidance or strategies that are being implemented.
 This ‘bigger picture’ view can sometimes feel distant from what is happening in your classroom, however through this course you have learnt approaches to make careers learning relevant and inspiring to the students you teach.

 Careers guidance and access for education and training providers (Oct 2018) sets out the UK Department for Education statutory guidance for governing bodies, school leaders and school staff.
 There is an expectation that every school and college in England should begin using the Gatsby Benchmarks to improve and measure careers provision.
 Additionally, the Careers and Enterprise Company offers schools and colleges external support through a range of partnerships.

 If you are not familiar with these documents, or the guidance for your country, then approach your careers leaders who will be able to indicate how careers strategies are being implemented within your school or college.

-We’d like you to reflect on your role in careers learning.
-Make some notes now on how you see your role as a teacher in contributing to students careers learning as a result of your participation on this course.
+We’d like you to reflect on your role in providing career learning for students.
+Make some notes now on how you see your role as a teacher in contributing to students career learning as a result of your participation on this course.

 Revisit step 1.3 and compare your thinking now to your original response.
 Share your thoughts below on any changes in view.